| | |

 poems inspired by the Spanish War would be the outpouring of

 a poetic baptism of fire.
+The towers

-The city was a prayer, the land a nun:
+and trees were lifted hymns of praise, The city was a prayer, the land a nun:

 The noonday azure strumming all its rays